tcarion/FlexpartData/README.md

 # FlexpartData
-Repository hosting some files needed for Flexpart.jl (default options, OH parameters...)
+Repository that hosts some added files needed for Flexpart.jl and not in the default version (release parameters, species, OH parameters, etc.)